ThisIsQasim/elasticbeat-armhf.deb/README.md

     ./setup.sh filebeat 6.5.4

 Note: Golang-11 or docker is required to compile binary except packetbeat which can only be compiled via docker. dpkg is required to package .deb file (on CentOS/RHEL it is available in the epel repo `yum install -y epel-release`).
+Use armel packages for Raspberry Pi one.